tashoym94/TPS25-SQLITE/README Teacher.md

 LEFT JOIN pets ON people.personid = pets.ownerid;
 ```

-Now the table in the left join CAN have a blank field:
+Now we can still get information from both tables, but the table in the left join CAN have a blank field:

 | name  | pet_name |
 | ----- | --------- |